softworkz/embyuserwiki/Live-TV-Plugins.md

 ## How to Install a Live TV Plugin

-Service providers are available in the plugin catalog.
+Live TV Service providers are available in the plugin catalog.

 ![](images/server/livetv5.png)